CcConStanTine/CcConStanTine/README.md

 ## Projects:

-<strong>1) MySchedule 📔</strong>
+<strong>1) GoalScheduler 📔</strong>

 <div>
-<a href="https://github.com/CcConStanTine/MyScheduleWithFront">MySchedule - Repository</a>
+<a href="https://github.com/CcConStanTine/GoalScheduler">GoalScheduler - Repository</a>
 </div></br>

-Web REST application, it might be called MyPlanner, because this is the main purpose of this application, to mirror a real-life planner with some fancy features which computers are able to do.
+Web REST application, the main purpose of this application is to mirror a real-life goal planner with some fancy features which computers are able to do.
 Actual functionalities in a shortcut:
 - register, login (security is working properly - there is no chance of calling other user's resources)
 - creating, modifying or deleting long-term/year/month/week/day plans